naimahnash/digital-garden/data-structures/tree/graph.md

+---
+description: >-
+A graph is simply a collection of nodes with edges between (some of) them.
+---

 # Graph

 A [tree](tree.md) is actually a type of graph, but not all graphs are trees.
 Simply put, a tree is a connected graph without cycles